 Of course, you can.

 Once your visa expires and when you are back in your country of origin, you can process a new electronic visa, the same way you did with the first one.
+The good thing is that getting an electronic visa at iVisa is so simple that you’ll be able to renew it again if you want to return to India.

-Now, if you want to extend your visa while still in India, then that’s not possible.
+If you want to extend your visa while still in India, then that’s not possible.
 The Indian government clearly states on its site that the visas are not extendable.
 You would need to leave the country and apply for a new visa once the one you have has expired.

 The only exception is with the business visa.
 If you entered the country using one and you need to stay longer for business reasons, you can extend your stay if you register at a foreign registration office (FRRO/FRO).
 You’ll have to explain the reason for the extension and prove that you can sustain yourself during that time.